List of songs recorded by Camila Cabello

-Cabello then co-wrote her original song "Million to One" with Scott Harris, which appears on the soundtrack of her big screen debut Cinderella.
+Cabello then co-wrote her original song "Million to One" with Scott Harris, which appears on the soundtrack of her film debut Cinderella (2021).
 She also participated in the cover recording of "Perfect" by Ed Sheeran, "Rhythm Nation" by Janet Jackson, "You Gotta Be" by Des'ree, "Could Have Been Me" by the Struts, and the Gloria Estefan written classic "Let's Get Loud" by Jennifer Lopez.